Ranking the 10 Best Mexican Fighters in Boxing History

 Canto would completely clean out the division beating notables and standouts like Ignacio Espinal (two times), Jiro Takada, Susumu Hanagata, Oguma (two more times) and former ruler of the division Betulio Gonzalez (two times).

 5. Carlos Zarate

-Zarate worked towards tougher and tougher foes, hoping to break the curse.
+"Cañas" worked his way up the bantamweight ladder.
 But fight after fight, world class boxers lined up—and fight after fight, they all fell to the Mexican’s hexed fists.

-In 1976, Zarate fought Rodolfo Martinez, a tough-as-nails Mexican whose record stood at 42-3-1, held a win over Rafael Herrera and had been stopped just once in his career, for the WBC bantamweight title.
+He beat Rodolfo Martinez, a hardened veteran whose record stood at 42-3-1, held a win over Rafael Herrera and had been stopped just once in his career, for the WBC bantamweight title.
 Zarate finished him in nine rounds.